saisathvik1/Gitpractice/hello.md

 ----------------

-## This is a funny repo, don't consider wastinf time here!
+## This is a funny repo, don't consider wasting time here!